sigmod/sqlpp/document.md

 Similar to standard SQL, SQL++ supports implicit `FROM` binding variables (i.e., aliases), for which a binding variable is generated.
 The variable generation falls into three cases:

   * if the binding expression is a variable reference expression, the generated variable has the same name as the referred variable;
-  * if the binding expression is a field access expression, the generated variable has its name the same as the string of last identifier in the field access expression;
+  * if the binding expression is a field access expression, the generated variable's name is the same as the string of last identifier in the expression;
   * for all other cases, a compilation error will be raised.

 The next two examples demonstrate queries that do not provide binding variables for from clauses.